Creating a static configuration file

 - Retrieves Managed Service for Kubernetes cluster information in JSON format.

-- Leaves only certificate information and removes extra quotes from the certificate contents.
+- Retains certificate information only and removes excessive quotation marks from the certificate contents.

 - Removes unnecessary characters from the certificate contents.